-- 1.9.1 The chequered flag will be displayed as the winner crosses the finishing line and will be kept flying thereafter until the last rider finishes that lap. - 1.9.2 No riders are allowed to start a fresh lap after the chequered has been displayed.
+- 1.9.2 No riders are allowed to start a fresh lap after the chequered has been displayed.
 Thereafter riders crossing the line will be flagged off, their position being determined by the number of laps each has completed, those riders who complete a similar number of laps having their position determined by the order in which they finish. - 1.9.3 Should the end of the race signal inadvertently or otherwise be displayed before the leading rider completes the scheduled number of laps or before the scheduled race time has been completed, the race will be deemed to have finished.
 If the chequered flag is given to the leader then a result will be drawn accordingly, but if the chequered flag is given to a competitor other than the leader then the result will be taken when the leader last crossed the start/finish line.
-Should the end of the race signal be inadvertently delayed, the race will nevertheless be deemed to finish at the correct moment and the competitors be classified accordingly. - 1.9.4 The exact time at which a machine crosses the finish line is to be registered, this will determine the final finishing order and will be a judgement of fact.
+Should the end of the race signal be inadvertently delayed,

+- the race will nevertheless be deemed to finish at the correct moment and the competitors be classified accordingly. - 1.9.4 The exact time at which a machine crosses the finish line is to be registered, this will determine the final finishing order and will be a judgement of fact.
 The organisers may use photographic equipment to assist, however the decision of the Chief Timekeeper is final. - 1.9.5 To be classified the rider (and the passenger) must be in control of the machine when taking the chequered flag.
-The machine must cross the finishing line (on the track and not in the pit lane) within 3 minutes of the showing of the chequered flag to the winner and must have completed 75%

-- of the race distance, unless otherwise stated in the Regulations.
+The machine must cross the finishing line (on the track and not in the pit lane) within 3 minutes of the showing of the chequered flag to the winner and must have completed 75% of the race distance, unless otherwise stated in the Regulations.
 If this results in a part lap being calculated then it will be rounded down to a complete lap (e.g 75% of a 10 lap race is 7 laps). - 1.9.6 In the case of a tie at the end of a race, where championship points are awarded, both competitors will receive the relevant placing points with the next placings points being discarded.
 Where prize money is awarded the prize money for that and the following place will be added together and divided equally.